MD-11 Louisville accident Nov 4, 2025, versus Chicago DC-10 accident May 25, 1979

 Investigation Progress as of Jan 2026 on the MD-11 accident:

-The therory is that the cracked and split spherical bearing outer race initiated fatigue cracking in the opylon aft mount fitting.
+The theory is that the cracked and split spherical bearing outer race initiated fatigue cracking in the pylon aft mount fitting which consist of a dual lug fail safe configuration..

-So far, no other causal factors contributing to the occurance of the accident have been analysed and identified.
+So far, no other causal factors contributing to the occurance of the accident have been identified.

 A fully assembled aft pylon joint is shown below.
 One can observe that the pylon aft bulkhead lugs are mostly shielded from view by the wing clevis and only accessible from the sides.
-This makes a visual inspection virtually ineffective.
+This makes a visual inspection virtually ineffective for detection of damage prior to failure.

 Investigation elements of the DC-10 accident: